Geonkick-Synthesizer/geonkick/README.md

 Latest releases can be found on [tags](https://gitlab.com/geontime/geonkick/-/tags).

-Latest stable features added are on ["master" branch](https://gitlab.com/geontime/geonkick/commits/master)
+Latest features are added are on ["master" branch](https://gitlab.com/geontime/geonkick/commits/master)

+Note: It is recommended to use the release version (see repository tags).

 #### Features